umut/parent-checker/README.markdown

 ####Options

-- **forceUpgrade**: If true, makes the plugin fail if a newer version for the parent `POM` is available either in the local repository or in one of the remote repositories.
+- **forceUpgrade**: If true, makes the plugin fail when a newer version for the parent `POM` is available either in the local repository or in one of the remote repositories.
 - **checkArtifacts**: Set the parent `POM` artifacts that you want to be checked by the plugin.
 You can set more than one.

 Another option to make the build fail is to have a property named `force.upgrade` within the released parent `POM`.
-In this case no matter what is configured in the plugin configuration --regarding forceUpgrade--, if the plugin finds `force.upgrade=true` within any release `POM` file it will make the build fail since it is assuming that you have a SPECIFIC VERSION that you want to force for update.
+In this case no matter what is configured in the plugin configuration --regarding forceUpgrade--, if the plugin finds `force.upgrade=true` within any released `POM` file it will make the build fail since it is assumed that you have a SPECIFIC VERSION that you want to force for update.
 So if you want a specific version to force for update, just add a property named `force.upgrade` in it before releasing like the following example.